emmahewson/mp3-swimmon/README.md

 security reasons this is not uploaded to GitHub so that database and connection details are not visible to users.
 In production these are stored in Heroku.

-The API key for Google Maps is stored in the HTML code but I have restricted the key usage to only the development and the deployed versions of this site and if copied and used elsewhere it will not work.
+The API key for Google Maps has been restricted to only work on the development and the deployed versions of this site and if copied and used elsewhere it will not work.

 __Site Security__